OLC-LOC-Bioinformatics/AzureStorage/docs/download.md

 ## AzureDownload

-Download containers, files, or folder from your Azure storage account
+Download containers, files, or folders from your Azure storage account

 Choose either the [`container`](#azuredownload-container), [`file`](#azuredownload-file), or  [`folder`](#azuredownload-folder) functionality